nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Give a list of instructions: `help`

-Shows the user a list of instructions that can be used to navigate the app.
+Show you a list of instructions that can be used to navigate the app.

 Format: `help [COMMAND_NAME]`

-- If no command-name is entered, the user will see the list of all the keywords for each command
+- If no command-name is entered, you will see the list of all the keywords for each command

-* If the user enters a valid command-name, the user will see the full details of that command, which includes the format and taskName of the command.
+- If you enter a valid command-name, you will see the full details of that command, which includes the format and taskName of the command.

 Examples:

-* `help`
+- `help`
-* `help sort`
+- `help sort`

-Sample outcome (User typed `help sort`):
+Sample outcome (If you typed `help sort`):

 ```
 Sort persons by the alphabetical order of their name
 Format: sort [-r]